dagronf/DSFStepperView/README.md

 Add `DSFStepperView` to your project via Swift Package Manager, or copy the sources in the Sources/DSFStepperView directly to your project

+Demos are available in the `Demo/DSFStepperField Demo` folder

 ### Via Interface Builder

 Add a new `NSView` instance using Interface Builder, then change the class type to `DSFStepperView`